Second Scutari War: Siege of Scutari in 1423

-Lazarević's army did not suffer serious casualties and returned under Scutari's fortress in January 1423.
-In January 1423, Venice bribed and won over the Pamaliots on Bojana, and then bought over several tribal leader in or near Zeta: the Paštrovići, Gjon Kastrioti (who had extended to the outskirts of Alessio), the Dukagjins, and Koja Zaharija.
+Lazarević's army did not suffer serious casualties and returned under Shkodër's fortress in January 1423.
+In January 1423, Venice bribed and won over the Pamaliots on Buna, and then bought over several tribal leader in or near Zeta: the Paštrovići, Gjon Kastrioti (who had extended to the outskirts of Alessio), the Dukagjins, and Koja Zaharija.
 Though none of these were mobilized militarily by Venice, they left the ranks of Lazarević's army, thus became a potential danger to Lazarević.
 Although Venetian admiral Francesco Bembo offered money to Gjon Kastrioti, Dukagjins, and to Koja Zaharija in April 1423 to join the Venetian forces against the Serbian Despotate, they refused.

 In summer of 1423, Despot Lazarević sent Đurađ Branković with 8,000 cavalry to Zeta.
-He besieged Scutari and erected fortresses on Bojana to cut off Venetian supplies of the besieged city.
-Duke Sandalj was prepared to support Lazarević in his attempts to capture Scutari.
+He besieged Shkodër and erected fortresses on Bojana to cut off Venetian supplies of the besieged city.
+Duke Sandalj was prepared to support Lazarević in his attempts to capture Shkodër.
 Faced with such difficult situation Venetian governors were instructed to negotiate peace.

 End of war

-Treaty of Sveti Srdj
+Treaty of Sveti Srđ

-The conflict was ended in August 1423, after conclusion of the treaty (the Peace of Sveti Srdj).
+The conflict was ended in August 1423, after conclusion of the treaty (the Peace of Sveti Srđ).
 In the name of the Serbian Despotate, the treaty was signed by Đurađ Branković (with two witnesses who were Ottoman officials).
 Branković was the despot's representative in Zeta since 1423 and was also in charge for all negotiations.
-According to the treaty the Serbian Despotate kept Drivast and Bar while Venice kept Scutari, Ulcinj, and Kotor.
-Venice was obliged to return Budva and Grbalj region to Serbia and to pay 1,000 ducats in annual tribute for Scutari to the Lazarevići, which they initially had paid out to Balša III.
-Both parties agreed to exchange prisoners and to raze their forts on Bojana which was agreed to be completely in Venetian hands.
+According to the treaty the Serbian Despotate kept Drisht and Bar while Venice kept Shkodër, Ulcinj, and Kotor.
+Venice was obliged to return Budva and Grbalj region to Serbia and to pay 1,000 ducats in annual tribute for Shkodër to the Lazarević family, which they initially had paid out to Balsha III.
+Both parties agreed to exchange prisoners and to raze their forts on Buna which was agreed to be completely in Venetian hands.

-After the treaty was signed Francesco Bembo invited Đurađ Branković to a ceremonial reception organized on his ship sailing through Bojana, followed by other ships of the Venetian fleet. Đurađ then asked Venice to support him with six galleys in an eventual war against the Ottomans and to confirm him all privileges previously held by his father Vuk, knez Lazar, and Despot Stefan Lazarević.
+After the treaty was signed Francesco Bembo invited Đurađ Branković to a ceremonial reception organized on his ship sailing through Buna, followed by other ships of the Venetian fleet. Đurađ then asked Venice to support him with six galleys in an eventual war against the Ottomans and to confirm him all privileges previously held by his father Vuk, knez Lazar, and Despot Stefan Lazarević.